 All minor injuries will be treated in school.
 Accidents requiring treatment are recorded in the School Accident Book and parents are informed.
 In the event of serious injury or illness that requires hospital treatment, we would follow the appropriate emergency procedure which would of course require us to make contact with parents, or the designated emergency contact, as quickly as possible.
 Several members of staff are qualified First Aiders.
 Basic First Aid kits are kept in all classrooms and there is a phone in every classroom.

-No nuts of any kind are to be brought to school.
-Some children suffer from a very strong allergy to nuts which can cause a potentially fatal anaphylactic reaction.
+No nuts or seeds of any kind are to be brought to school.
+Some children suffer from a very strong allergy to nuts and seeds which can cause a potentially fatal anaphylactic reaction.

 Health & Safety